NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

 ========================= ====================================================================== ================================================
-debug                     Enable debugging for Trident                                           'false' useIPv6                   Install Trident over IPv6                                              'false' logFormat                 Trident logging format to be used [text,json]                          "text" kubeletDir                Path to the kubelet directory on the host                              "/var/lib/kubelet" imageRegistry             Path to an internal registry, of the format ``<registry FQDN>[:port]`` "quay.io" tridentImage              Trident image to install                                               "netapp/trident:20.04" imagePullSecrets          Secrets to pull images from an internal registry
+debug                     Enable debugging for Trident                                           'false' useIPv6                   Install Trident over IPv6                                              'false' k8sTimeout                Timeout for Kubernetes operations                                      30sec silenceAutosupport        Don't send autosupport bundles to NetApp automatically                 'false' autosupportImage          The container image for Autosupport Telemetry                          "netapp/trident-autosupport:20.07.0" autosupportProxy          The address/port of a proxy for sending Autosupport Telemetry          "http://proxy.example.com:8888" uninstall                 A flag used to uninstall Trident                                       'false' logFormat                 Trident logging format to be used [text,json]                          "text" tridentImage              Trident image to install                                               "netapp/trident:20.07" imageRegistry             Path to an internal registry, of the format ``<registry FQDN>[:port]`` "quay.io" kubeletDir                Path to the kubelet directory on the host                              "/var/lib/kubelet" wipeout                   A list of resources to delete to perform a complete removal of Trident imagePullSecrets          Secrets to pull images from an internal registry
-uninstall                 A flag used to uninstall Trident                                       'false' wipeout                   A list of resources to delete to perform a complete removal of Trident
 ========================= ====================================================================== ================================================

 You can use the attributes mentioned above when defining a TridentProvisioner to